 LM Studio

-LM Studio provides a desktop application experience for local inference — useful for non-developers and for anyone who wants a ChatGPT-like interface for private, local conversation.
+LM Studio provides a desktop application experience for local inference.
+It is useful for non-developers and anyone who wants a ChatGPT-like interface for private, local conversation.
 It includes a built-in model browser that downloads from Hugging Face, a chat interface, and an OpenAI-compatible local server.
 For organizations where individual employees want to run AI tools privately without IT approval processes, LM Studio is the practical recommendation.

 Hardware Guide for Local Inference